Today’s Reading: 1 Sam 17:1–58, James 5:1–12, Ps 119:153–176

 The Philistine army was well trained and equipped with modern tools of war and their champion Goliath was literally a giant compared to the size of an average man.

-Goliath stood and shouted both a challenge and insults at the children of Israel with the intention of crippling them through fear and intimidation, it worked.
+Goliath stood and shouted both a challenge and insults at the children of Israel with the intention of crippling them through fear and intimidation, and it worked.

 Jesus was constantly telling us to not fear in places like Matthew 28:10 and Acts 18:9.
-A brother at church a few years ago made a calendar with the 365 times do not fear is mentioned in the Bible.
+A brother at church a few years ago made a calendar with the 365 times do not fear is mentioned in the bible.

 We do not need to suffer intimidation and fear because Jesus said in Luke 12:32 “Fear not, little flock, for it is your Father’s good pleasure to give you the kingdom.”